 Longer term trends observed in the National Hip Fracture Database show that the number of hip fractures is rising, but not in a smooth or predictable way.
 There have been periods where the rise has been less pronounced (2014/15).
 Such trends will not be evident over short periods e.g. one year or less

-Local factors such as changes to services,; localised weather events; local demographic changes; availability of falls services and primary care quality are just some of the local factors which can affect the number of fracture events
+Local factors such as changes to services; localised weather events; local demographic changes; availability of falls services and primary care quality are just some of the local factors which can affect the number of fracture events

 Outline of the proposed service